amentumspace/atmosphere_api_validation/README.md

 Feel free to add a validation study by creating a new branch and submitting a pull request.

+## Retrieving an API Key

+You will need to register for an Amentum API Account [here](https://developer.amentum.io).
+Once you confirm your email, generate an API under the `Settings` page, then subscribe to the `wmm` (World Magnetic Model) endpoint under the `Subscriptions` page.

+**Note** these studies perform a large number of API calls, so please be mindful of your quota.

 # Running the analyses

 See the analysis.py script in each directory to see how the Amentum Atmosphere API was used to retrieve density and temperature values from the NRLMSISE-00 model, as well as the Python code to fetch and process validation data from experimental measurements, or benchmarking data from another model.